syncfusion-content/blazor-docs/blazor/diagram/shapes.md

 ![Path Shape Node in Blazor Diagram](images/blazor-diagram-path-shape-node.png)

->**Note:** Path node only supports svg path data and cannot set font icons as node's content.
+>**Note:** Path node only supports the SVG path data and cannot set font icons as the node's content.

 ## Flow shape node